Growth package to strengthen the energy market

 Assessment of the growth package

-However, the actual design of the measures described will ultimately be decisive in achieving the goals set and establishing Germany as a leading location for innovation and sustainability.
+The actual design of the measures described will ultimately be decisive in achieving the goals set and establishing Germany as a leading location for innovation and sustainability.
 We hope that the reduction of bureaucracy and the promised planning security will be decisive here.